 2020-05-22 3 minutes

 Duplicati is one of my favourite backup system.
-It’s pretty fast, supports a large number of backup sources, and has a nice configuration web UI.
-Unfortunately however, it can’t be used to backup remote files.
+It’s pretty fast, supports numerous backup sources, and has a nice configuration web UI.
+Unfortunately however, it can’t be used to back up remote files.
 In fact, I can’t find a nice fully-features backup solution which does do this, which sucks.

 Another great tool is

 rclone, which lets you list, download, upload and modify remote files.
 Because of this, you can use Rclone as a naive backup system, but it’s not quite as powerful as Duplicati.